Chloë Sevigny: 2016–present: Directing and other projects

 Sevigny starred as Lizzie Borden in Lizzie (2018), which premiered at the 2018 Sundance Film Festival, co-starring with Kristen Stewart.
 Sevigny had first expressed interest in developing and starring in a miniseries based on Borden in 2011.
 Michael O'Sullivan of The Washington Post wrote that Sevigny "is something of a closed book, delivering a stolid performance that can be read as either strong-willed or stonyhearted."
 Sevigny also appeared in a supporting role in The True Adventures of Wolfboy, and starred as a small-town police officer facing a zombie apocalypse in Jim Jarmusch's comedy horror film The Dead Don't Die (2019).
 The latter film premiered as the opening feature at the 2019 Cannes Film Festival, where Sevigny's third short film, White Echo, also competed for the Palme d'Or for Best Short Film.

 In 2019 (and 2022), Sevigny appeared in the Netflix show Russian Doll, portraying the mother of the lead character.
 In 2023, she was a guest star in the Peacock show Poker Face, working again with Natasha Lyonne, star of both series.
 In 2020, Sevigny starred in We Are Who We Are, a limited series directed by Luca Guadagnino, which premiered in September 2020 on HBO.

 In 2024, Sevigny appeared in a Charli XCX music video called "360".
 In the same year she starred as socialite C. Z. Guest in the Ryan Murphy anthology Feud: Capote vs. The Swans which premiered on FX in January, and in Murphy's Netflix biographical crime drama Monsters: The Lyle and Erik Menendez Story as Kitty Menendez, mother of Lyle and Erik Menendez.
 Her performance in the lattermost earned her a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

+Other activities

+Fashion design

+Around 2002, Sevigny began collaborating with friend Tara Subkoff for the Imitation of Christ fashion label and conceptual art project, with their first collection being released in 2003.
+She served as the creative director for the line, which was referred to as being "more about performance art and cultural theory than clothes".

+Sevigny released a clothing collection for Opening Ceremony in the fall of 2009.
+It included men's, women's, and unisex pieces, and received mixed reactions from critics.

+During the 29th International Festival of Fashion and Photography in Hyères in April 2014, Sevigny served as a judge of the fashion jury, chaired by Humberto Leon and Carol Lim.